microsoft/sqlworkshops/sql2019workshop/sql2019wks/09_BigDataClusters.md

 Follow the instructions at https://docs.microsoft.com/en-us/sql/big-data-cluster/deploy-on-aks to deploy SQL Server 2019 Big Data Clusters on AKS.

->**NOTE**: If you would like to deploy a Big Data Cluster that includes built-in HA for the SQL Server Master Instance with Always-On Availability Groups, consult the documentaiton at https://docs.microsoft.com/en-us/sql/big-data-cluster/deployment-high-availability.
+>**NOTE**: If you would like to deploy a Big Data Cluster that includes built-in HA for the SQL Server Master Instance with Always-On Availability Groups, consult the documentation at https://docs.microsoft.com/en-us/sql/big-data-cluster/deployment-high-availability.

 When using **azdata** for deployment, your results should look something like this from the command line (you will have responded to prompts for passwords)